Car problems Peugeot

 Car problems Peugeot RCZ: sporty but vulnerable

-The RCZ is Peugeot’s sporty coupé, popular with fans of French design.
-The powerful petrol units, especially the 1.6-litre turbos, are vulnerable.
-Timing chains can wear and turbos fail under heavy use.
-Pistons and connecting rods are also sensitive to high loads.
+The RCZ is Peugeot’s sporty coupé, loved by fans of French design.
+The powerful petrol engines, especially the 1.6-litre turbos, are vulnerable.
+Timing chains can show wear and turbos fail under intensive use.
+Pistons and connecting rods are also sensitive to heavy loads.

-Sporty driving leads to faster wear on suspension, wheels and brakes.
-Check the wheels for kerb damage and have the suspension checked for play and leaking shock absorbers.
-Electronic faults also occur on the RCZ, albeit less frequently than on family models.
+Sporty driving leads to faster wear of suspension, wheels and brakes.
+Check wheels for kerb damage and have the suspension checked for play and leaking shock absorbers.
+Electronic faults also occur in the RCZ, though less frequently than in family models.

-Anyone buying an RCZ should expect higher maintenance costs than on regular Peugeots.
+Anyone buying an RCZ must expect higher maintenance than with regular Peugeots.
 Look for examples with a full service history, proof of engine and turbo maintenance and preferably already replaced timing chains or belts.
 Have a specialist thoroughly inspect the engine, turbo and running gear before purchase.

 Read more: Peugeot RCZ